Health Encyclopedia

 Complications may include:

-• Injury to the leg or foot that you are unable to sense
+• Injury that you are unable to feel to the leg or foot.

 • Pain that gets worse